dennisvdang/chorus-detection/README.md

 Below, you'll find information on where to locate specific files and their purposes:

-- **Command-line Tool Setup:**
 - [`src/chorus_finder.py`](src/chorus_finder.py): A command-line tool that leverages the audio processing pipeline and pre-trained CRNN model to predict chorus locations in songs from YouTube links.
 For setup and usage instructions, refer to the [Setup and Running the CLI](#setup-and-running-the-cli) section.

-- **Labeled Dataset:**
 - [`data/clean_labeled.csv`](data/clean_labeled.csv): The labeled dataset used to train the CRNN.

-- **Notebooks:**
 - [`notebooks/Automated-Chorus-Detection.ipynb`](notebooks/Automated-Chorus-Detection.ipynb): Main development notebook.
 Includes the code for the audio signal processing pipeline, CRNN model architecture, training, testing, and prediction visualizations.
 - [`notebooks/Preprocessing.ipynb`](notebooks/Preprocessing.ipynb): Covers the audio preprocessing steps to format songs uniformly, trim audio silences, and extract metadata using Spotify's API.
 - [`notebooks/Mixin_EDA.ipynb`](notebooks/Mixin_EDA.ipynb): Contains preliminary/exploratory analyses such as label quality assurance, feature extraction methods, and audio feature visualizations.

-- **Documentation:**
 - [`docs/Automated_Chorus_Detection.pptx`](docs/Automated_Chorus_Detection.pptx): A PowerPoint presentation providing a high-level overview of the project, its purpose, and how it works.
 PDF formatted version is also available.
 - [`docs/Mixin%20Data%20Annotation%20Guide.pdf`](docs/Mixin%20Data%20Annotation%20Guide.pdf): A guide detailing the manual annotation process for labeling choruses in songs.

-- **Models:**
 - [`models/CRNN/best_model_V3.h5`](models/CRNN/best_model_V3.h5): The best performing CRNN model trained on the annotated dataset, ready for inference.

 ## Project Technical Summary